 - Numbness, pain or even paralysis that happens within the leg region.

-- Back pain that gets worsen when standing up.
+- Back pain that gets worse when standing up.

 - Painful experience while coughing, sneezing, laughing, or breathing.

-- Back pain that can only be relieve when lying down.
+- Back pain that can only be relieved when lying down.

 - Experiencing difficulty bending or twisting

 - Some specific regions of the spin experiences tenderness

 - There is a loss in the overall height.
 In most cases, 6 inches can be lost.

 - In a situation where the spinal cord is compressed, there will be numbness, difficulty walking, tingling, and loss of bladder control.

 - Other parts of the body like the abdomen will begin to experience pain.

 - Trauma: The primary cause of a compression fracture is trauma.For a runner experiencing compression fracture, this can be caused by a fall that caused a severe impact on your lower back.
 Additionally, trauma can come about over time due to poor posture, such as kyphosis.